Dan Proft: Politics and policy

-Proft also serves on the board of directors for USO of Illinois, a nonprofit that provides assistance to Illinois military families; Envision Unlimited, a nonprofit in Chicago that serves developmentally disabled persons; and Aid for Women, a Catholic pregnancy center in Chicago.
-He is also on the Advisory Board of the Center for Civic Leadership at Benedictine University;
+Proft also serves on the board of directors for USO of Illinois, a nonprofit that provides assistance to Illinois military families and Aid for Women, a Catholic pregnancy center in Chicago.
+He is also on the Advisory Board of the Center for Civic Leadership at Benedictine University.
+He was on the board of disability advocacy group Envision Unlimited until he was removed after mocking the teenage son of Tim Walz and his emotional reaction to his father's speech at the 2024 Democratic National Convention.

 2010 Illinois gubernatorial campaign

 On June 23, 2009, Proft announced his candidacy for Governor of Illinois on the "Don Wade & Roma Show" on WLS (AM).
 The tagline of Proft's campaign was "Illinois isn't broken.
 It's fixed," signifying Illinois' government is set up to serve the politicians in power, not the people.
 He called for "policy revolution" to slice state personal and corporate income taxes in half and abolish the estate tax, to freeze spending and only allow it to increase based on inflation and population growth, and to implement a statewide opportunity scholarship program.

 Proft earned 7.78% of the vote, coming in sixth in a seven-way Republican primary race.
 He later told Chicago Magazine that the worst part of running for office was raising money.
 He self-financed his campaign for $125,285.